gatechain/gatechain-docs/en/gatechain-security.md

 ## Definition

-### I Normal Account
+### I Standard Account

-- A normal account is a traditional blockchain account, suitable for normal transfer.
+- A Standard Account is a traditional blockchain account, suitable for normal transfer.
 Changes to account sate takes effect immediately.
 It does not support “revoke”request.

 ### II Vault Account

 - Vault account is an account created for allowing revocable transaction.
 It supports delayed transaction.
-When creating Vault Account, you need to bind a newly created normal account.
+When creating Vault Account, you need to bind a newly created Standard Account.

 ### III Account types
 - Single  signature account